HOW MUCH MONEY DO YOU NEED?

 For the rest it is going to be a case of working longer, working part-time for extra money, living off relatives/family/children.
 And even those who happen to be marginally financially independent might consider working for longer to ensure that their capital is not threatened by retirement.

-I often come across people who want to retire at 55, or at the first opportunity that their company allows.
+We often come across people who want to retire at 55, or at the first opportunity that their company allows.
 This is very foolish as most people under-estimate the value of a regular income.
-My advice is to hang on that income for as long as possible, especially if you are getting closer to retirement and have not yet put enough money away.
+Our advice is to hang on a income for as long as possible, especially if you are getting closer to retirement and have not yet put enough money away.

 Every year that you delay cashing in on your pension (and start drawing on your capital) means more growth in the portfolio and more contributions into the fund.